 Need More Information?

-For additional information, please visit APCA.org/POCUS, e-mail POCUS@APCA.org or call 800-943-1709 (Press ‘1’ to speak to a Customer Care Representative and then ‘6’ when prompted).
+For additional information, e-mail POCUS@Inteleos.org or call 800-943-1709 (Press ‘1’ to speak to a Customer Care Representative and then ‘6’ when prompted).
 Interested in volunteering with the Point-of-Care Ultrasound Certification Academy™?
 Help define the global standards for point-of-care ultrasound (POCUS) by volunteering to develop content for POCUS assessments with colleagues from around the world.
 For details and to apply, visit POCUS.org.